 Yes.
 That is what we are going to be proffering here.
 There is a formulation popularly used by dog breeders living in Jos town in Plateau State of Nigeria.
 Jos is considered the major dog breeding town in Nigeria and by my calculation has more dog breeders than any state in Nigeria presently.
 Dog breeders in Jos not only breed dog for local distribution but also for export.
 So these breeders are not ready to spend so much to feed their dogs so they subscribe to an alternative called ‘ACHA’.
-Acha as it’s called is made from a byproduct called ACHA.
+Acha, as it’s called, is made from a byproduct called ACHA.
 The dog food we are going to be formulating is close to this ‘Acha’ but highly improved.

 Problem with the regular ‘Acha’ dog food

-Due to high percentage of untrained personnel in the milling of this dog food most of the ‘acha’ you see are of low quality and has low nutritional consideration or value.
+Due to the high percentage of untrained personnel in the milling of this dog food, most of the ‘acha’ you see are of low quality and has low nutritional consideration or value.
 I have had situations where my clients would complain that his dog refused one set of acha dog food and ate another set favorably.
 This exposes the issue of inconsistency of the quality but all these are going to be addressed here.

-Here we have to consider materials or ingredients that are readily available to us in Nigeria at very cheap cost like:
+Here we have to consider materials or ingredients that are readily available to us in Nigeria at a very cheap cost like: